-I’d like to welcome all of you to Rideau Hall, which sits on the unceded territory of the Algonquin Anishinabe people who have lived on and cared for this land for thousands of years.
+Welcome, all of you, to Rideau Hall.
+I would like to acknowledge that we are gathered on the unceded territory of the Algonquin Anishinabe people who have lived on and cared for this land for thousands of years.

 As governor general and commander-in-chief, I’m honoured to host the launch of the National Poppy Campaign.

-We can do no less than support our veterans, with their quality of life and with their physical and mental health.
+We can do no less than be there for you after you have served our nation, to support you with your physical and mental health, and with your quality of life.
 That is what the National Poppy Campaign is all about.

-There are so many ways to remember—such as the virtual poppy—and so many ways to give.
+The Remembrance period offers so many ways to remember, and so many ways to give thanks.